AA battery

 AA batteries are common in portable electronic devices.
 An AA battery is composed of a single electrochemical cell that may be either a primary battery (disposable) or a rechargeable battery.
 Several different chemistries are used in their construction.
-The exact terminal voltage, capacity and practical discharge rates depend on cell chemistry; however, devices designed for AA cells will usually only take 1.2–1.5 V unless specified by the manufacturer.
+The exact terminal voltage, capacity and practical discharge rates depend on cell chemistry; however, devices designed for AA cells will usually only take 1.2–1.5 V, unless specified by the manufacturer.

+History

-Introduced in 1907 by The American Ever Ready Company, the AA battery size was standardized by the American National Standards Institute (ANSI) in 1947, but it had been in use in flashlights and electrical novelties before formal standardization.
-ANSI and IEC battery nomenclature gives several designations for cells in this size, depending on cell features and chemistry.
-Due to their popularity in small flashlights, they are often called "penlight batteries".
+Introduced in 1907 by The American Ever Ready Company, the AA battery size was standardized by the American National Standards Institute (ANSI) in 1947, but it had been in use in torches (flashlights) and electrical novelties before formal standardization.

 Dimensions

 An AA cell measures 49.5–50.5 mm in length, including the button terminal—and 13.7–14.5 mm in diameter.
-The positive terminal button should be a minimum 1 mm high and a maximum 5.5 mm in diameter, the flat negative terminal should be a minimum diameter of 7 mm.
-14500 Lithium Batteries are longer if they feature a protection circuit up to 53 mm.
+The positive terminal button should be a minimum 1 mm high and a maximum 5.5 mm in diameter, the flat negative terminal should be a minimum diameter of 7 mm and carry a maximum indent of 0.5 mm.

 Alkaline AA cells have a weight of roughly 23 g, lithium AA cells around 15 g, and rechargeable Ni-MH cells around 31 g.